scrapy/scrapy/docs/topics/leaks.rst

-In big projects, the spiders are typically written by different people and some of those spiders could be "leaking" and thus affecting the rest of the other (well-written) spiders when they get to run concurrently which, in turn, affects the whole crawling process.
+In big projects, the spiders are typically written by different people and some of those spiders could be "leaking" and thus affecting the rest of the other (well-written) spiders when they get to run concurrently, which, in turn, affects the whole crawling process.

-At the same time, it's hard to avoid the reasons that causes these leaks without restricting the power of the framework, so we have decided not to restrict the functionally but provide useful tools for debugging these leaks, which quite often consists in answer the question: *which spider is leaking?*.
+At the same time, it's hard to avoid the reasons that cause these leaks without restricting the power of the framework, so we have decided not to restrict the functionally but provide useful tools for debugging these leaks, which quite often consist in an answer to the question: *which spider is leaking?*.

 The leak could also come from a custom middleware, pipeline or extension that you have written, if you are not releasing the (previously allocated) resources